Skip to main content

 John Oliver COURAGE

-The COURAGE Code of Conduct is intended to foster an environment of communication built on individual effort and mutual respect among students, teachers, and administrators, with the common goals of achieving progress, development, and success.
+COURAGE is a value statement that is intended to foster an environment of communication built on individual effort and mutual respect among students, teachers, and administrators, with the common goals of achieving progress, development, and success

 Our Students, Staff and Parents developed the COURAGE code to extol the values that we expect the John Oliver Community to strive for: